ArturoDeza/Fast-Texforms/README.md

 Code database for Fast Texform generation as proposed in the work of Deza, Chen, Long and Konkle, 2019.

-Here is the code for the previous [Texform generation model](https://github.com/brialorelle/TexformGen) as used in Long, Yu & Konkle, 2019.
+Here is the code for the previous [Texform generation model](https://github.com/brialorelle/TexformGen) as used in (Long, Yu & Konkle, 2019](https://www.pnas.org/content/115/38/E9015).
 A more detailed explanation of what is a Texform can also be accessed [here](https://www.brialong.com/all-about-texforms).

 ## Download and Install depending packages